ibm-cloud-docs/RegistryImages/ibm-mq/index.md

 Complete the following steps to set up a terminal to run Docker commands to manage IBM MQ:

-1. Set up the {{site.data.keyword.containershort}} CLI.
-For more information, see [the Bluemix CLI page](https://plugins.ng.bluemix.net/ui/home.html) and follow the instructions to install the latest Cloud Foundry Container service plugin.
+1. Set up the {{site.data.keyword.containershort_notm}} CLI.
+For more information, see [the {{site.data.keyword.Bluemix_notm}} CLI page](https://plugins.ng.bluemix.net/ui/home.html) and follow the instructions to install the latest {{site.data.keyword.containershort_notm}} plugin.

 2. From a terminal, log in to {{site.data.keyword.Bluemix_notm}}.
 Run the following commands:

     1. `bx login`
     2. `bx ic init`
     3. Copy the values that are provided for the following environment variables: DOCKER_HOST, DOCKER_CERT_PATH, and DOCKER_TLS_VERIFY.
-    4. Override the local Docker environment by setting the following variables to connect to {{site.data.keyword.containershort}}:
+    4. Override the local Docker environment by setting the following variables to connect to {{site.data.keyword.containershort_notm}}:

         `export DOCKER_HOST=<your_host_value>`